dugjason/ollama-generate-helpdesk-data/README.md

 - Zod for runtime type validation
 - @t3-oss/env-core for environment variable management
 - tsx for running TypeScript directly

+## Contributing

+Contributions are welcome!
+Please feel free to submit a PR to make this project better, or to add support for other helpdesk systems.

 ## License